 If you’re anywhere in the manufacturing industry, you’ve experienced supply chain issues.
 They attack everyone from engineers to purchasing agents to sales and customer service specialists.
 A supply shortage like everyone is experiencing today has been a unique difficulty.
-Still, business like yours has to keep moving, and even in extreme cases, supply chain challenges are obstacles that you can overcome.
+Still, a business like yours has to keep moving, and even in extreme cases, supply chain challenges are obstacles that you can overcome.

 The question is: How?